andrea-gasparini/machine-learning-homeworks/README.md

 # Machine Learning homeworks (A.Y.
 2020-2021)
-Homeworks of the Machine Learning course @ Sapienza University of Rome
+This repository contains the two homeworks developed for the course Machine Learning @ Sapienza University of Rome.

 ## Homework 1: Assembly Functions classification